RihuanHuang/main/_pages/research.md

 {% include base_path %}

-## Working Paper
+## Publication
 * "Retailer Inventory Sharing in Two-Tier Supply Chains: An Experimental Investigation." with Andrew M. Davis and Douglas J. Thomas.
 2021.
-Minor revision at *Management Science*.
+Forthcoming at *Management Science*.
    * [[Document](https://rihuanhuang.github.io/files/InvShare-Submit-R2_Website.pdf)]
   * Runner Up: College of Behavioral OM Junior Scholar Paper Competition, POMS 2020.

-## Work in Progress
+## Working Paper
 * "Trade Credit and Bankruptcy Risk in Supply Chains: An Experimental Study." with Andrew M. Davis and Kyle B. Hyndman.
 2021.

-* "Responsible Sourcing and Risk Sharing in Multi-tier Supply Chain: An Behavioral Study." with Li Chen and Andrew M. Davis.
+* "Responsible Sourcing and Risk Sharing in Multi-tier Supply Chains: An Behavioral Study." with Li Chen and Andrew
+  M. Davis.
 2021.

-## Publications
+## Pre-PhD Publication
 * "Joint Optimisation of Order Batching and Picker Routing in the Online Retailers' Warehouse in China." with Jianbin Li and James Bin Dai. *International Journal of Production Research* 2017, 55(2): 447-461. [[Document](https://rihuanhuang.github.io/files/2017IJPR.pdf)]

 * "Inventory Allocation Policy to Distribution Centers with Minimum Split Orders in Online Retailing." with Jianbin